School Practices & Procedures

 Most of the buses are loaded to capacity, only those pupils who are eligible for regular transportation are permitted to ride on the buses.
 Children are NOT allowed to switch buses—nor are walkers allowed to ride buses.
 If a child is getting off the same bus at another stop, a note must be written by the parent and signed by the office, then presented to the bus driver for the ride home.

 During inclement weather, buses will always run, unless school is canceled.
 However, bus routes may run long and behind schedule, especially when it is snowing.
-Please do not call the main office to find out when the bus will arrive at your bus stop.

 Parent-Teacher conferences are scheduled for October and March.
 However, we encourage you to schedule an appointment with our staff at anytime to discuss progress or any concerns you may have about your child.
 Please utilize the staff member’s direct line or email to make initial contact.
 All concerns within the classroom should first be directed to the teacher.